BlinkReceipt/blinkreceipt-android/blinkreceipt-camera/README.md

 # Blink Receipt Camera SDK

 Blink Receipt Camera SDK for Android is an SDK that enables you to easily add camera functionality to your app with the purpose of scanning receipts.
+Internally, the SDK uses the CameraX library.
 With provided camera management you can easily create an app that scans receipts.
-You can also scan images stored as Android Bitmaps that are loaded either from gallery, network or SD card.

 ## <a name="processorConfigurations"></a> Processor Architecture Considerations